- Date: April 14, 2021

 The vast size, remote location, and extreme weather conditions—combined with the complete lack of infrastructure for responding to oil spills—make drilling in the Arctic Ocean extremely dangerous.
 Our ability to respond to emergencies and oil spills is severely limited.
-Broken ice and other severe weather conditions in the Arctic make any large oil spill or well blowout catastrophic for the amazing life in the area.
-Opening the Arctic up for drilling would needlessly place the entire region at risk.
+Broken ice and other severe weather conditions in the Arctic would make any large oil spill or well blowout catastrophic for the amazing life in the area.

 Take a look at how a handful of the Arctic’s abundant wildlife would be impacted by offshore drilling and a potential oil spill in the Arctic.

-Belugas, the bright white whales of the Arctic, sit at the top of the food chain and play a crucial role in the overall health of the ocean.
-They’re a sociable bunch, too, traveling in pods and communicating through a series of chirps, clicks, whistles, and squeals.
+Belugas, the bright white whales of the Arctic, sit at the top of the food chain and play a crucial role in the ocean by distributing nutrients to phytoplankton, for example They’re a sociable bunch, too, traveling in pods and communicating through a series of chirps, clicks, whistles, and squeals.
 This chatter gave rise to their nickname—the “canaries of the sea.”
-And oil and gas development in their sensitive environment could prove deeply problematic to their ability to communicate.
+And oil and gas development, particularly the use of seismic testing underwater in their sensitive environment could prove deeply problematic to their ability to communicate.
 The rise of the industry would involve an increase in the number of shipping vessels in Arctic waters, and that, in turn, would dramatically heighten noise levels underwater, masking communication among belugas and other species.

 Ringed, ribbon, spotted, and bearded seals are collectively known as the “ice seals” and live on sea ice in the Arctic for at least part of the year.
-They’re considered vital resources for northern coastal Alaska Native communities and essential species in the Arctic marine ecosystem.
 Ringed and bearded seals serve as primary prey for polar bears, which need substantial amounts of fat to survive.
 Exposure to oil could injure or kill seals, and that would impact the polar bear population that relies on them for survival.